Level of Study

 After successfully completing this course, students will be able to

-- account for how a text is structured with respect to text theory, genre, language use and argumentation;
+- account for how a text is structured with respect to genre, language use and argumentation, in accordance with principles of text theory;

 Required Previous Knowledge